MEETING NEEDS THROUGHOUT COVID-19

 - Meal and Critical Needs Delivery for Seniors and Mobility Impaired

-- Thrift Store and Donation Center: New Days/Hours of Operation
+- Thrift Store and Donation Center

 Please call 231-347-3531 then press 1, for utility assistance or press 2 for all other types of financial assistance and leave a message for the case-worker to call you to schedule a phone appointment.
 If you are a family interested in enrolling in our Pathway of Hope Program, please dial ext.
 1005.